 Examples vary slightly in the construction of the center of the flowers and it appears that the earlier ones (top photo) were more naturalistically delicate than the later versions.
 It’s possible the change was made as a result of production problems, with the redesigned ones (second photo) being less prone to breakage.
 (It’s unclear whether the missing central stamens were eliminated in production or were broken off.)
 The bottom photo shows actual hellebore flowers.

 Calla (Lily) was also a limited edition of 500, and it sold for $750 throughout.
 Introduced in 1968, it was completed in 1974.
 It is 16.5” high.
-The standard edition was white as shown in the first photo; it’s not known if the pink version is one of a kind.
 See the next sculpture (Narcissus) for an illustration of how the piece fit into its base.

 Narcissus was another 1968 limited edition of 500.
 It sold for $350 until completion in 1973.
 The second photo shows how the sculpture fits into the separate wood base.
 The circular hole in the base is ringed with cork on the inside; the cork extends slightly above the upper surface so that the wood doesn’t actually touch the porcelain at all.
 A circle of grey felt was then applied to the inside bottom of the ‘well’, and also to the bottom of the Narcissus.
 The result is that the sculpture fits very snugly into the base but it still removeable if desired.
 The same construction method was used for the Iris and the Calla Lily, but apparantly not for any other floral pieces afterward.
 (Designed by Lynn Klockner Brown.)